 All individuals who qualify to challenge the final examination must first challenge the CNA final examination if not already listed on the CNA registry.

-Those individuals meeting any of the above requirements must submit a written request to the DHSS address listed on the right bar.
+Those individuals meeting any of the above requirements must submit a written request to email@example.com.
 Each request must include a clear copy of the individual's social security card, return address, a daytime telephone number and the additional documentation as required.